 This Sunday, October 2, from 3:00 p.m. to 5:00 p.m., you can visit the Virginia and Charles P. Schulze house, more commonly called The Heritage House.
 In fact, artist Ameda Holmes will be on hand to demonstrate the use of a small cottage spinning wheel, which is from the same time period as the house.
 Admission to the Heritage House and Mary’s Playhouse (the happy chicken coup turned child’s playhouse) is free.
 For more information, call 972-252-3838.
 (The above diary entries are fiction, based on live historical events.
 Photo of Virginia Schulze above [middle rider] is part of the Charles and Catherine Schulze Collection, courtesy of The Irving Public Library)

-For more events in Irving and around the area, check the events calendar or choose from one of these:
+For more events in Irving and around the area, check the events calendar.

 Friday, September 30

 - 4:00 p.m. to 7:00 p.m.
 It’s Finally Friday! at Cool River Café, 1045 Hidden Ridge Dr. 75038.
 Sit back and enjoy the start of your weekend with a $5 Skinny Martini or Vodka-of-the-Month Martini.
 No Cover.

 - 5:00 p.m.
 Islamic Center of Irving is hosting their 3rd Annual Conference "Changing Narratives: Transforming American's Perception of Muslims" Friday, Saturday & Sunday (Insha Allah).
 The goal of this conference is to bring awareness to American Muslim community on the need to engage with a larger American community by working together on common causes such as social justice, social service, political participation, media engagement, and Govt/NGO participation. $30